zhullyb/monyhar/monyhar/extensions/docs/security_faq.md

 URL overrides, proxy settings, and preference modifications should be reverted upon uninstallation.

 ### I've found an extension that violates Chrome Web Store policy.
-Is this considered a bug in Chromium?
+Is this considered a bug in Monyhar?

-Individual extensions are generally not considered a part of Chromium, so extensions violating Chrome Web Store policies (including distribution policies) are not considered security bugs in Chromium itself.
+Individual extensions are generally not considered a part of Monyhar, so extensions violating Chrome Web Store policies (including distribution policies) are not considered security bugs in Monyhar itself.

 You can report the extension with the "Report abuse" link in the extension's entry on the Chrome Web Store.